 Fall at the cabin can feel like a sprint — so much to do, so little time.
-There’s usually a few lingering maintenance tasks that you hope to get done before the first snowfall.
+There are usually a few lingering maintenance tasks that you hope to get done before the first snowfall.
 Check off what you can, and prioritize the tasks that will make the biggest difference in winter.

 And be sure that you have each of these 5 Products to Keep on Hand for Log Home Maintenance.

-With winter fast approaching, use this checklist as a guide to prepare your cabin from top to bottom.
+With winter fast approaching, use this checklist as a guide to preparing your cabin from top to bottom.
 Every cabin is different, so try using these 6 items as a starting point to create your own list that you can reference each year.